-The adequacy of ING Belgium's capital is monitored using, among other measures, the rules and ratios established by the Basel Committee on Banking Supervision ('BIS rules/ratios').
+The adequacy of ING Belgium's capital is monitored using, among other measures, the rules and ratios established by the Basel Committee on Banking Supervision ('BIS rules/ratios') and European Community Directives and Regulations as implemented by the NBB.
 The BIS ratios compare the amount of eligible capital (in total and Tier 1) with the total of risk-weighted assets (RWAs).